Gisleudo-Cortez/Gisleudo-Cortez/README.md

 <details>
 <summary>About Me</summary>
 <br>
-I have a bachelor's degree in electrical engineering and currently focused on the field of Data Science.
+I have a bachelor's degree in electrical engineering and certified in Data Science by DataCamp.
 I'm a partner at G C DE MEDEIROS E COMPANHIA LTDA and Founder  of OURODATA SOFTWARE E ANALISES LTDA.
 </br>
 <br>
 My focus with data science is to create integrated systems using artificial inteligence and statistical analysis to create a data driven enviroment for for companies and individuals